Artists Partners

 Children ages 2–4 will engage in 30-minute music classes singing a varied repertoire of music, moving to lyrics, and acting out stories from musical books.
 Students will:

-Develop awareness of the characteristics of musical sounds and silence
+• Develop awareness of the characteristics of musical sounds and silence and the diversity of sounds in the environment

 • Identify and respond to repeated patterns heard in music

-• Identify and respond to changes heard in music; fast/slow, loud/soft, long/short, high/low
+• Identify and respond to changes heard in music (fast/slow, loud/soft, long/short, high/low)

 • Use and simulate environmental sounds

-• Experience performance through playing instruments, and listening to the performance of others
+• Experience performance through playing instruments and listening to the performance of others

 • Experiment with vocal sounds that use a variety of pitches: singing in an age-appropriate range, speaking, whispering, and calling, and matching pitches within an age-appropriate vocal range